What Are Antioxidants?

 Approximately 85% of lycopene in most American diets comes from tomatoes and tomato-derived foods.

-Vitamin A comes in three different forms, the best-known being retinol (vitamin A1).
+The antioxidant vitamin A comes in three different forms, the best-known being retinol (vitamin A1).
 You’ll find high levels of vitamin A in foods like:

 - Sweet potatoes